MurdoMaclachlan/ToR-Repost-Collection/generic/why_would_they_do_this/why_would_they_do_this.md

-*Image Transcription: Comic*
+*Image Transcription: Comic, Meme from The Eric Andre Show*

 ---

 **1**

-[*Dark skinned masculine person ("{{DarkPerson}}") with black hair in an afro.
+[*Dark skinned masculine person (Eric Andre - "{{DarkPerson}}") with black hair in an afro.
 They have a grey suit over a white shirt.
-The background is a wall with red rectangles in the middle. {{DarkPerson}} is pointing a gun at a dark skinned person ("{{DeadPerson}}") in a blue shirt and black pants, making them appear dead.
+The background is a wall with red rectangles in the middle. {{DarkPerson}} is pointing a gun at a dark skinned person (Hannibal Buress - "{{DeadPerson}}") in a blue shirt and black pants, making them appear dead.
 There is a table visible in the background with a globe, and a pot plant next to it.*]

 [Gunshots]